 Impact Level High

-Key Action Audit your medical necessity documentation for all active infusion pump patients against the updated criteria before March 7, 2026
+Key Action Audit documentation for all active infusion pump patients against the updated medical necessity criteria before March 7, 2026

 CMS Infusion Pump Coverage Criteria and Medical Necessity Requirements 2026

-Criterion A applies to new pump patients.
-The patient must have completed a comprehensive diabetes education program, been on multiple daily injections (at least three per day) with frequent self-adjustments for at least six months prior to pump initiation, and documented glucose self-testing at an average of at least four times per day during the two months before initiation.
-On top of that, at least one of the following must be documented: HbA1c above 7.0%, recurring hypoglycemia, wide pre-meal blood glucose fluctuations, dawn phenomenon with fasting blood sugars frequently exceeding 200 mg/dl, or a history of severe glycemic excursions.
+Criterion A (New to Pump Therapy): The patient must have completed a comprehensive diabetes education program.
+They must have been on at least three insulin injections per day for at least six months before pump initiation.
+They must have documented glucose self-testing averaging at least four times per day in the two months before pump start.
+And they must meet at least one of these clinical markers: HbA1c above 7.0%, recurring hypoglycemia, wide pre-meal glucose fluctuations, dawn phenomenon with fasting blood sugars frequently over 200 mg/dl, or a history of severe glycemic excursions.

 CMS Infusion Pump Exclusions and Non-Covered Indications